WalgreensPostgraduate Year 1 Residency Program, Boston

 Having met these requirements, the resident will be awarded a certificate of completion.
 This certificate will attest that the resident has achieved competencies consistent with and in accordance with accreditation standards as set forth by ASHP/APhA.

 All applications must be received no later than January 5th in the year in which admission is sought.
-Once all materials are received, the Program Director will contact eligible candidates for an on-site interview.
+Once all materials are received, the Program Director will contact eligible candidates for an interview.

 - Commonwealth of Massachusetts Pharmacist License